JoJo Wright

 JoJo Wright (“JoJo On The Radio”) is an American radio personality, Internet show host, celebrity commentator, and film actor.
-He hosts the Top 40 radio show, “JoJo On The Radio,” which airs on the number one station in Los Angeles, KIIS-FM, and is nationally syndicated in more than 60 markets.
+He hosts the radio show, “JoJo On The Radio,” which airs on the Top 40 station in Los Angeles, KIIS-FM, and is nationally syndicated in more than 60 markets.
 In addition, JoJo co-hosts the MSN Internet show, “Go See This Movie,” and has been a celebrity commentator on numerous shows including: CNN's “Showbiz Tonight”, MTV's “US Weekly’s Top 10 Moments of ‘The Hills’ special,” “KTLA Morning News”, “E!
 News,” and TV Guide specials.
-Also, he is featured in two upcoming films, Battlefield America and The Helpers.
+Also, he is featured in two films, Battlefield America and The Helpers.
 He also made a guest appearance as himself on Big Time Rush.

 Early life

 JoJo was raised near Houston, Texas.
 While growing up, he was extremely shy and, today, still considers himself as being relatively shy off-air.

 Career

 JoJo is an on-air personality featured across multiple media platforms, including: radio, television, film, and the Internet.